jcolag/entropy-arbitrage/2021-11-15-geography.md

 So...Haskell.

-The good news is that Haskell is a fairly nice [functional](https://en.wikipedia.org/wiki/Functional_programming) programming language, but it's frankly peculiar how dismal the ecosystem seems to be, in terms of standardization and documentation.
+The good news is that Haskell is a fairly nice {% wiki Functional_programming|functional|en %} programming language, but it's frankly peculiar how dismal the ecosystem seems to be, in terms of standardization and documentation.

 For example, it *appears* that tooling is supposed to be handled by [Stack](https://haskellstack.org)---which is what I used---but it's not really discussed anywhere other than its own site and an occasional blog post.
 So, is it really the Haskell equivalent of [Yarn](https://yarnpkg.com/) or [Cargo](https://doc.rust-lang.org/cargo/)?
 It's unclear whether this is unique or just one of many possible systems.